Stilmant/ChronoClean/README.md

 - Ignore folder names that are not informative
 - Detect if the folder name is already present in filenames (using a similarity/distance check)

-The export mode lists all folder names and lets you choose:
-- use as tag
-- ignore
-- enforce
-- never use again
+Folder tag detection is automatic during scan and apply.
+Configuration allows setting ignore/force lists to control which folder names are used as tags.

 4. **Duplicate handling**